zgoda/kristall/README.rst

 Why
 ---

-Because framework F1 sucks.
-And since framework F2 sucks less, I decided to build a WSGI application tool that's based on `Werkzeug <https://palletsprojects.com/p/werkzeug/>`_ and is simpler than framework F2.
-Sure, there are `Flask <https://palletsprojects.com/p/flask/>`_ extensions that make writing REST APIs simpler like `Flask-RESTFul <https://flask-restful.readthedocs.io/en/latest/>`_ and `Flask-RESTPlus <https://flask-restplus.readthedocs.io/en/stable/>`_ but they are built on top of Flask and do many extra things that are better done by others, or not done at all.
+Some frameworks suck here, others suck there and none is good at all things I want.
+I decided to build a WSGI application tool that's based on `Werkzeug <https://palletsprojects.com/p/werkzeug/>`_ and is simpler than Flask.
+Sure, there are
+`Flask <https://palletsprojects.com/p/flask/>`_ extensions that make writing REST APIs simpler like
+`Flask-RESTFul <https://flask-restful.readthedocs.io/en/latest/>`_ and
+`Flask-RESTPlus <https://flask-restplus.readthedocs.io/en/stable/>`_ but they are built on top of Flask and do many extra things that are better done by others, or not done at all.
+I wanted something that is somewhere in between Falcon and Flask.
+Simplicity of Falcon with convenience of Flask.

-But since not everything sucks in framework F1 I'd grab some ideas, like resourceful routing without need to subclass specific ``Resource`` base class, or only static route registration.
+But since not everything sucks in Falcon I'd grab some ideas, like resourceful routing without need to subclass specific ``Resource`` base class, or only static route registration.